The Blind Pension is a means-tested payment paid to blind and visually

 resident in Ireland.
 The payment is made by the Department of Social

 Protection.
-To qualify for the Pension you will be required to supply an eye
+To qualify for the Pension you must supply an eye test from an

 The payment is made up of a personal rate for you and extra amounts for a